One of the nine Traitor Legions of Chaos Space Marines from Warhammer 40,000.

 - Batman Gambit: Honsou pulls one in The Beast of Calth.

-- Cybernetics Eat Your Soul: Subverted.
+- Cybernetics Eat Your Soul: Inverted.
 Bionics keep most of the Warriors from turning into chaos spawn and insane mutants.
 This is more a case of "Chaos eats your soul, bionics help you keep it."

 - More Dakka

 - Nice Job Breaking It, Hero: The Mechanicus' efforts to keep the Guard units posted to Hydra Cordatus unaware of precisely what they are guarding severely hinder their ability to defend against the Iron Warrior assault.
 Such efforts are also pointless, as the reason why the Warsmith was attacking in the first place was because he already knew what was there, making the continued secrecy unnecessary.